hds-lab/d3tutorial/public/tutorials/barchart.md

   .call(xAxis);
 ```

+This chain of calls does the following:

+1. Reuse the `svg` object we created at the beginning.
+2. Append a new `<g>` element to the `<svg>`.
+   Note that in SVG, the `<g>` or ["group" element](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/g)
+   is just a generic container for elements, a little like div in HTML.
+3. The call to `classed()` sets the class attribute on the `<g>` element.
+4. `call(xAxis)` renders the axis inside the `<g>`.

-**But where is the axis?**
+#### But where is the axis?

+Even if you entered the above code correctly, not much will have
+changed on the output panel.

-You might see a small black line at the top of the SVG panel.
+However, you might notice a small black line at the top of the SVG.
-If you use the debugger to inspect the SVG element, you'll see that
-it actually does contain new markup for the axis elements.
+In fact, the SVG actually does contain the new markup for the axis elements.
 Unfortunately, they are off screen!

 Elements rendering in the wrong place is a common problem with D3.